vanilla/docs/content/developer/theme-boilerplate/index.md

 2. Run the installation command:

   ```
-  yarn run boilerplate-install my-pretty-theme "My Pretty Theme"
+  yarn run boilerplate-install my-custom-theme "My Custom Theme"
   ```

-  - Replace `my-pretty-theme` with your theme key.
+  - Replace `my-custom-theme` with your theme key.
 This should be unique and **must exactly match** the folder name, including capitalization.
 It should also follow the `dashed-lower-case` naming convention.
-  - Replace `My Pretty Theme` with your theme name (keep the double quotes).
+  - Replace `My Custom Theme` with your theme name (keep the double quotes).
 This is the name that appears on the dashboard.

 3. This tool also has a build step, provided by the [Vanilla CLI](https://docs.vanillaforums.com/developer/vanilla-cli/).
 This step is necessary to generate scripts and stylesheets that run in the browser.
    [Make sure the Vanilla CLI is installed](https://docs.vanillaforums.com/developer/vanilla-cli/installation), then run the following command on the theme folder to build: